CiscoTestAutomation/pyats/docs/kleenex/usages.rst

 Invoking Kleenex as part of a :ref:`Easypy <easypy>` job run is called *Easypy execution mode*.
-In this mode, all environment handling and control is set by the Easypy launcher, and Kleenex is simply run as as a plugin, before and after the job & its tasks runs:
+In this mode, all environment handling and control is set by the Easypy launcher, and Kleenex is simply run as a plugin, before and after the job & its tasks runs:

     - provision & clean the testbed before job and/or task run